 CBCT is a faster, safer and more advanced form of the regular computed tomography (CT) scan.
-At our dental clinic – All About Smiles in San Antonio, TX; it helps us get a clear image of the interior of your mouth and jaw, so we can pinpoint any issues affecting your oral health.
+At our dental clinic – All About Smiles in San Antonio, TX; it helps us get a clear image of the anatomy of your mouth and jaw, so we can pinpoint any issues affecting your oral health.

 What is CBCT?